SergeyMalyshevsky/Click/README.md

 ### Prerequisites

 Python 3.x must be installed on your computer.
-If you haven't it, you can download Python 3 from [official site](https://www.python.org/downloads/)
+If you haven't it, you can download Python 3 from [official site](https://www.python.org/downloads/).

 ### Installing

-Create new directory and clone project using Git
+Create new directory and clone project using Git:

 ```
 git clone https://github.com/SergeyMalyshevsky/Click.git
 ```

-Install necessary libraries using PIP
+Install necessary libraries using pip:

 ```
 pip install -r requirements.txt
 ```

-Add tables to database
+Add tables to database:

 ```
 python manage.py migrate
 ```

-Run local web server
+Run local web server:

 ```
 python manage.py runserver
 ```

-Open your browser and open address http://127.0.0.1:8000/
+Open your browser and open address http://127.0.0.1:8000/.

 ![Screenshot](screenshot.PNG)

 ## Running the tests

-For checking work of functions run tests
+For checking work of functions run tests:

 ```
 python manage.py test